 How loud is a gong? (in dB)

 Of course, this depends on the size of the gong, as bigger gongs will naturally be louder.
-But, for standard orchestral gongs, the noise is going to be somewhere around 85-90dB, comparable to the noise that hairdryer or lawnmower make when turned on.
+But, for standard orchestral gongs, the noise is going to be somewhere around 85-90dB, comparable to the noise that a hairdryer or lawnmower makes when turned on.

 What is the purpose of a gong?

 Gong is an ancient Asian instrument and as such has several different uses.
 In history, it was used as a ceremonial tool announcing the entrance of an Emperor or similar ceremonial things.
-Today it has two main uses – orchestral and ceremonial one.
-In orchestras, gongs have been used since the early 19th century to create erie and dramatic moments in the background.
+Today it has two main uses – orchestral and ceremonial.
+In orchestras, gongs have been used since the early 19th century to create Erie and dramatic moments in the background.

 Gongs are also very often used in meditation and sound healing therapy, as people can relax when listening to the rich and mellow sound of a gong.